Freshman backs power No. 22 Penn State past Auburn, 41-12

 THE TAKEAWAY

-Auburn: The pressure on Bryan Harsin will only increase after this loss, which was Auburn’s fifth straight to a Power Five team.
+Auburn: The pressure on Harsin will only increase.
+The loss was Auburn’s fifth straight to a Power Five team.
 On top of the four turnovers, the Tigers’ offense was unable to establish a consistent rushing attack and allowed a large amount of pressure in the passing game.

+”The key is, really, how we handle the disappointment,” Harsin said. ”… We still have a long season ahead of us.
+There’s still a lot of football to play.”

 POLL IMPLICATIONS

-Penn State made its season debut in the poll this week and has a good chance to move up after a statement win on the road.
+Penn State made its season debut in the poll this week and has a good chance to move up after a big win on the road.

 UP NEXT